 - Practice Assessment Document (PAD): these will help you to demonstrate achievement of field specific, practice competencies and also to record the number of hours of practice experience.
-You will be expected to complete one PAD in each Stage of the programme to enable progression to the next Programme Stage. - Written assignment, including essay: these enable you to explore and demonstrate the links between theory and practice.
-You will be expected to demonstrate a deep and systematic understanding related to set subject areas and use ideas at a high level of abstraction.
-You will demonstrate critical application of theories and principles to practice; critical appraisal of the evidence base; synthesis of ideas; an ability to critically reflect upon practice and generate suggestions for practice development.
-Essays may take the form of care studies in which you will be expected to relate your essay to a particular service user or they may be reflective accounts of learning achieved whist undertaking set tasks such as community profiling or patchwork texts. - Examinations (short answer questions, multiple choice questions, calculations; scenario based; viva voce): enable you to demonstrate your ability to recall safe levels of knowledge which can be applied in practice.
-These are used when safety is of paramount importance for example the requirement for accurate drug calculations.
-Examinations can also test your ability to critically discuss safe, prioritised and evidence-based care for service users with complex needs.
-You may be required to participate in a viva voce which offers you the opportunity to articulate your knowledge and understanding about a particular subject or clinical situation. - Objective Structured Clinical Examination (OSCEs): these are practical examinations which enable you to demonstrate particular clinical, communication or teaching skills.
-You will be expected to critically reflect upon your performance in OSCEs.
-OSCEs are graded to reflect your application of theory to practice. - Dissertation: this final project will enable you to choose a relevant topic of interest to you and demonstrate an in-depth knowledge of this.
-You will be expected to critically appraise the current body of knowledge on the topic you have chosen, synthesise it and make suggestions for future practice and research. - Synoptic assessment: this is an assessment which will encourage you to combine elements of your learning to show your knowledge and understanding.
+You will be expected to complete one PAD in each Programme Stage to enable progression to the next Programme Stage - Written assignment, including essay: these enable you to explore and demonstrate the links between theory and practice.
+You will be expected to develop coherent discussions related to set subject areas.
+You will demonstrate application of theories and principles to practice; critical appraisal of the evidence base and an ability to critically reflect upon practice.
+Written assignments may take the form of care studies in which you will be expected to relate your essay to a particular service user or they may be reflective accounts of learning achieved whist undertaking set tasks such as community profiling or patchwork texts.
+In some assessments you will be required to provide a paper to support another assessment such as an oral presentation or poster. - Examinations (short answer questions, multiple choice questions, calculations, scenario based, viva voce): enable you to demonstrate your ability to recall knowledge which can be applied in practice.
+These assessments are used when accurate factual recall is of paramount importance to deliver care safely, for example, the requirement for accurate drug calculations or the knowledge of normal ranges of clinical observations.
+You may be required to participate in a viva voce which offers you the opportunity to articulate your knowledge and understanding about a particular subject or clinical situation - Objective Structured Clinical Examination (OSCEs): these are practical skills assessments (formative) which enable you to demonstrate particular clinical, communication or teaching skills. - Dissertation: this final project will enable you to choose a relevant topic of interest to you and demonstrate an in-depth knowledge of this.
+You will be expected to critically appraise the current body of knowledge on the topic you have chosen and make suggestions for future practice and research.

+• Synoptic assessment: this is an assessment which will encourage you to combine elements of your learning to show your knowledge and understanding.
 It will enable you to integrate and apply your knowledge across the three programme stages, thereby showing an in-depth understanding.
-This will be achieved through the development of a professional portfolio in which you will collect evidence of the development of professional values, inter-professional learning, development of assessment skills and reflective accounts focused on teaching others and giving/ receiving feedback.
+This will be achieved through the development of a professional portfolio in which you will collect evidence of the development of professional values, inter-professional learning, development of assessment skills and reflective accounts focused on teaching others and giving/receiving feedback.
 You will receive information on how to develop your professional portfolio in Programme Stage 1, and you will receive formative feedback from your personal tutor at the end of Programme Stages 1 and 2.
 Your professional portfolio forms part of your summative practice assessment in Programme Stage 3.